 I thought I new a decent bit about Labrador Retrievers, but I had never heard of purebred Black and Tan Labrador Retrievers until I began volunteering as a puppy raiser working with Stetson (my GDA puppy) and his guide dog training.
+I’ve seen many other dog breeds with similar markings like Dachshunds, Rottweilers, Doberman Pinschers, but never a Black and Tan Lab!?!
 From the Guiding Eyes website:

 “The black and tan coloring is due to a modifier gene normally present in Labrador Retrievers.
 It is recessive and therefore requires each parent to contribute the black and tan gene to an individual for the color to show up.
 It can modify a black or chocolate Lab to have lighter tan markings in the usual locations of a Gordon Setter, Doberman or Rottewieler.
 There is also a brindle coloring that Labs can have.
 We see it less often.
 Labs with brindling have tan speckling on their forelegs, muzzles and chest.”

 Black and Tan and Brindle Labs are not allowed to compete in the show ring because they are not considered desirable traits for the standard lab.
 However, they can be registered with the AKC (American Kennel Club) and these color choices are available on the registration slips.

 Their coat color may be different then your standard black/yellow/chocolate lab, but they have the same temperament as their solid colored littermates.
 Take a look at these pictures of Billy one of our readers Black and Tan Labrador Retriever: